in-der-kothe/exactly-once-semantics/README.md

-# A pretty naive Payment Service
+# Never pay to little

 ## Prerequisites